labib0x0hunter/HizBizBizGO/README.md

 # HizBizBizGO
-Just Random Golang Script I Made For Fun
+**Just Random Golang Script I Made For Fun**

-[-] HTTPX.go
+## Features:
+- **HTTPX.go**
-  Takes a list of urls and shows status code of that url [-] grepcoder
+  Takes a list of URLs and shows the status code of each URL.
+- **grepcoder**
-  Takes keywords and contest range for atcoder, and find the editorial links which matches the given keywords
+  Takes keywords and a contest range for AtCoder and finds the editorial links that match the given keywords.